-Specialty metals explorer and developer Pan Asia Metals Limited (ASX: PAM) ('PAM' or 'the Company') is pleased to provide this update of the drilling program at the Khao Soon Tungsten Project (KSTP) located in southern Thailand.
+Specialty metals explorer and developer Pan Asia Metals Limited (ASX: PAM) ('PAM' or 'the Company') is pleased to provide an update of the drilling program at the Khao Soon Tungsten Project (KSTP) and to report that the drill rig has been mobilised to the Reung Kiet Lithium Project (RKLP) located in southern Thailand.

 KSTP is one of PAM's key assets and a significant historical high-grade producer.
 Modern exploration has discovered potentially world-class, district scale tungsten mineralisation across numerous prospects.
-Reconnaissance diamond drilling by PAM has intersected robust widths and grades associated with strong surface anomalies, from which Exploration Targets have been estimated.
-The current drilling program seeks to test the Exploration Targets with the aim of estimating Inferred Resources.
+Previous reconnaissance diamond drilling by PAM intersected robust widths and grades associated with strong surface anomalies, from which Exploration Targets have been estimated.
+The current drilling program seeks to test the Exploration Target with the aim to estimate Inferred Resources.

-Drilling at the Than Pho West (TPW) Prospect is continuing, and three (3) new holes have been completed for a total of 257.6m.
-Information on the drillholes and spot hand-held X-ray fluorescence analysis (spot hhXRF) are included in Tables 1 and 2, respectively.
+Drilling of Priority One holes at the Than Pho West (TPW) Prospect has been completed.
+Ten holes were drilled for a total of 828.2m.
+Information on the drillholes and spot hand-held X-ray fluorescence analysis (spot hhXRF) are included in Table's 1 and 2, respectively.